ballerina-attic/module-storeforward/src/storeforward/Module.md

 Sometimes, even if the backend HTTP service sent a response, we need to consider it as a failure.
 For an example, if HTTP status code is 500 or 404, it is in fact not processed by the service.
-To cater the cases, you can specify a set of status codes which message processor should consider as a forwarding failure, and hence retry to forward again.
+To cater the cases, you can specify a set of status codes which message processor should consider as a forwarding failure, and hence retry forwarding again.

-Sample config;
+Sample config:

 ```ballerina
     storeforward:ForwardingProcessorConfiguration myProcessorConfig = {